haukex/raspinotes/WiFiAP.md

       sudo ufw allow DNS
       sudo ufw allow from any port 68 to any port 67 proto udp comment DHCP

-- To set up and enable the WiFi AP:
+- To set up and enable the WiFi AP, do the following.
+(Note: if you're currently connected to the RPi via WiFi, the first command will immediately start up the AP and kill your connection.)

       sudo nmcli device wifi hotspot con-name Hotspot ssid <SSID> password <Password>
       sudo nmcli connection modify Hotspot ipv4.addresses 192.168.42.1/24 \